adoptium/temurin-build/RELEASING.md

 <details>
 <summary>Extra OpenJ9 prerequisite steps (skip for a Temurin HotSpot release)</summary>

-### NOTE: Temurin does not ship OpenJ9 releases so this section has been collapsed as it it not required by anyone performing the Temurin release process
+### NOTE2: Temurin does not ship OpenJ9 releases so this section has been collapsed as it it not required by anyone performing the Temurin release process

 1. The extensions release branch (e.g. `openj9-0.17.0`) will exist from doing the milestone builds (OpenJ9 milestone process is covered in a later section).
 2. Ask the extensions team to run their release-specific merge jobs to ensure they are up to date - this is not done by jobs at Adoptium.